MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Conclusion

 \section{Conclusion}

 We studied knowledge distillation on multimodal datasets; we observed that conventional KD may lead to inefficient distillation since a student model does not fully mimic a teacher's modality-specific predictions.
-To better transfer knowledge from a teacher on the multimodal datasets, we proposed modality-specific distillation; the student mimics the teacher's outputs on each modality.
-Furthermore, we proposed weighting approaches, population-based and instance-wise weighting schemes, and a meta-learning approach for weighting the auxiliary losses to take importance of each modality into consideration.
-We empirically showed that we can improve the student's performance with our modality-specific distillation compared to conventional distillation.
-Our MSD approach results on modality specific outputs that better resemble the teacher's outputs.
-We showed that the results hold across different student sizes.
-Moreover, our meta-learning approach is flexible enough to find different effective weighting schemes, depending on the dataset.
+To better understand knowledge from a teacher on the multimodal datasets, we introduced saliency scores for a modality and modality-specific distillation; the student mimics the teacher's outputs on each modality based on saliency scores.
+Furthermore, we investigated weighting approaches, population-based and saliency-based weighting schemes, and a weight-learning approach for weighting the auxiliary losses to take the importance of each modality into consideration.
+We empirically showed that we can improve the student's performance with modality-specific distillation compared to conventional distillation.
+More importantly, we observe choosing the right weighting approach boosted the student's performance.
+We believe that future work can expand on our methods, and search the space of weighting approaches beyond multimodal setups.